xbyrne/glq_mpia/README.md

 ### Perform cuts in WISE data

-Run through the notebook `selecting_data/magnitude_processing.ipynb`, which calculates important data fields (e.g. flux, flux errors) and performs cuts to the data (particularly in WISE), removing non-detections and many contaminating dwarf stars.
+Run the program `processed_xmatched_data.py`, which calculates important data fields (e.g. flux, flux errors) and performs cuts to the data (particularly in WISE), removing non-detections and many contaminating dwarf stars.
 This will generate a .csv file (`selecting_data/objs_7102.csv`) containing 7102 objects.